termi-official/Thunderbolt.jl/README.md

 You are now all set to start using Thunderbolt!

-## Accessing the documentation
+## Accessing the Documentation Offline

-Currently the documentation can only be built and viewed locally.
-Note that the documentation is incomplete at this point.

 To build the docs you first need to install Julia, see <https://julialang.org/> for details.
 Then you need to install the packages.
 To accomplish this you first start a julia shell in the